sim-x/simx-web/getting-started.rst

 A HelloWorld Example
 ============================

-The main objects in a SimX simulation application are  Entities, Processes and  Services.
+The main objects in a SimX simulation application are  Entities and Services.
 Entities represent physical objects ( e.g. an agent) while services (which live on entities) represent the behavior of an agent.
+..
 Processes represent simulated threads that execute concurrently

 Let us consider a simple ``HelloWorld``  example that consists of a  number of :class:`Person` entities and a :class:`HelloHandler` service attached to a :class:`Person` object.
 In our simple set up, when a :class:`HelloHandler` service receives a :class:`Hello` message, it sends a :class:`Reply` message to the sending :class:`Person`, delivered at some specified time.